-If a pupil is deemed to be missing on a trip or visit, the Missing Pupil policy must be followed.
+If a pupil is deemed to be missing on a trip or visit, the Missing Pupil procedure must be followed.

-4.4 Approval process
+Approval process

-Some NAS schools operate an electronic approval system called EVOLVE.
-It is currently under review as to whether all school's should adopt this system and therefore this policy has been given a shorter review date.
+Some National Autistic Society schools operate an electronic approval system called EVOLVE.
+It is currently under review as to whether all schools should adopt this system.